Working at Wheaton

 As a Human Resources (HR) team, we aim to make the application and interview process as seamless as possible for candidates.
 Below we have listed questions and answers to some of the commonly asked questions we receive from applicants.
 If you have a specific question regarding your application or an open position, do not hesitate to contact our office via email at email@example.com.

 All employment opportunities are listed online through our online applicant portal.
-We strongly encourage individuals interested in working at Wheaton to apply to a specific position that meets their unique skills and background.
+We strongly encourage individuals interested in working at Wheaton to apply to a specific position that meets their unique kills and background.

 After receiving applications, the Human Resources and hiring departments review applications, and HR reaches out to select candidates to schedule initial phone screenings.
 At any point in the interview process, Human Resources will let candidates know if they are no longer in consideration for the role.